ImranAsif48/CreatingTechingMaterial/MongoDB_Lab/MongoDB_Lab.md

 ```
 db.hwuPeople.find({first_name: "andy"})
 ```
 Andy has not been added.
-However, mongoDB supports “upserts” (update or insert if there is no document found):
+However, mongoDB supports `upserts` (update or insert if there is no document found):

 ```
 db.hwuPeople.update({first_name: "andy", last_name: "proudlove", role: "ra"}, {age: 47}, {upsert:true})